c00lgat/OBSIDIAN/Docker.md

 #### \[DEMO] Working with existing docker images
 https://learn.cantrill.io/courses/docker-fundamentals/lectures/44151206

-We can either access docker images by going to the docker hub website, find the image we need, copy the `docker pull` command, pull the image into our local machine and then run the `docker run` command.
+We can either access docker images by going to the docker hub website, find the image we need, copy the `docker pull` (`docker pull acantril/containerofcats`) command, pull the image into our local machine and then run the `docker run` command (`docker run -p 8081:80 acantril/containerofcats)`.
-Alternatively, we can simply run the `docker run` command without previously pulling the image
+Alternatively, we can simply run the `docker run` command without previously pulling the image own to our local machine.
+If we run an image that does not exist locally on our local machine, Docker is going to attempt to pull that image down from the registry.

+Running the `docker run -p 8081:80 acantril/containerofcats` command without the `-d` option, the container image is not going to load once we close our terminal session.
+And so, by using the `-d` command as the following; we will successfully run the container image without having it attached to the terminal session and thus terminating the terminal session will not affect the container image that is running: `docker run -p 8081:80 -d acantril/containerofcats`